Night Snake Scientific Classification

 Furthermore, a general understanding of snakes indicates that snakes evolved on land, as opposed to in water, during the middle of the Early Cretaceous period (about 128.5 million years ago), and that they most likely began in the former supercontinent of Laurasia.
 During this time, numerous species of birds and mammals appeared on Earth quickly.

 With that said, there isn’t much information about these snakes.

 Where to Find a Night Snake

-The night snake lives in Canada, specifically the southern portion of British Columbia.
+The night snake lives in Canada, specifically in the southern portion of British Columbia.
 They live in the western and southern parts of the United States from Washington through Idaho, California, and Utah continuing southward into Texas.
 They also make their home in the northern part of Mexico.